 We do not foresee any benefits of delaying your company formation plans until after Brexit.

 There will always be elements of economic, political, and social uncertainty when running any type of business in any type of climate.
 So if you’re ready to start your business now, you should do so.
 This will give you the best opportunity to establish your brand, build up a loyal customer base, familiarise yourself with imports/exports (if applicable), plan ahead, and prepare for any changes that may impact your business when we leave the EU.

 Will I have to pay more tax after Brexit?

 However, EU imports and exports will be subject to customs controls if we lose our free trade agreement.
-This will result in a cost increase for UK businesses who will likely require paying import VAT and customs duties.
-If you currently have manufacturers, suppliers and customers in the EU, it would be a worthwhile exercise speaking to a professional advisor to discuss future plans and explore potential options for the future.
+This will result in a cost increase for UK businesses which will likely require paying import VAT and customs duties.
+If you currently have manufacturers, suppliers, and customers in the EU, it would be a worthwhile exercise to speak to a professional advisor to discuss future plans and explore potential options for the future.

 What impact will Brexit have on imports and exports?

 The existing free trade agreement is still in place, but we do not know if a similar agreement will be put in place after Brexit – such as the EEA free trade deal enjoyed by Norway, or the EFTA arrangement enjoyed by Switzerland.
 Whatever the outcome, UK businesses will still be able to import and export goods.

 In the event that trade restrictions are introduced in the new agreement, any packages you deliver to EU customers would have to go through customs in the recipient country.
 As a result, deliveries would take longer.
 Additionally, parcels above a certain value would be subject to tariffs, import duties, and VAT.